 Campbells and winter whites look very similar.
 No wonder, as the Campbell is considered a subspecies of the winter white.
 Both have a dorsal stripe, both have gray-brown fur and both are around the same size.
 However:

 Winter white hamsters have a slightly wider, rounder face and smaller, round ears.
 The dark dorsal stripe is slightly thinner and remains narrow on the head.

 The Campbell dwarf hamster has a longer, thinner face with eyes that are closer together.
 Their ears are more upright and not as round.
 The dorsal stripe is broader than on the winter white.
 Their heads are also slightly wider.

-The Campbell dwarf hamster weighs around 1-2 oz (30-60 g) and is around 3-4 inch (8-10 cm) long in the body.
+The Campbell dwarf hamster weighs around one to two ounces (30-60 grams) and is around 3-4 inches (8-10 cm) long in the body.
 When you look at them from above, their bodies look like a figure of 8.

 Campbell hamsters love sand baths.
 This is how they clean and care for their fur.

 In the wild, animals often live together in the same burrow as Mongolian gerbils.
-This is around 30cm under the ground and features passageways that can be up to 1 to 2 meters long.
+This is around 11 inches (30 cm) under the ground and features passageways that can be up to 3-6 feet (1-2 meters) long.
 The hamster’s natural enemies include owls, foxes, falcons and weasels.